-Katie is a junior, and is working on Swarthmore's Civic Engagement Map.
+Katie worked on Swarthmore's Civic Engagement Map, later called the Engaged Scholarship Map.
 The Map is designed to track social innovation projects across campus, and connect social innovators to community partners and other folks interested in innovation.

 Natasha Markov-Riss, Class of 2020

-Natasha is a member of Vertigo-go, Swarthmore's improv comedy group.
-There is a natural connection between VGG and SIL: in different ways, both are about innovation, collaboration, and creativity.
-Natasha would love to facilitate a partnership between the two groups, whether it is holding practices in the SIL (4 hours per week), or using the space for workshops.
+As member of Vertigo-go, Swarthmore's improv comedy group, Natasha believd there is a natural connection between VGG and SIL: in different ways, both are about innovation, collaboration, and creativity.
+Natasha worked to facilitate a partnership between the two groups, whether it is holding practices in the SIL (4 hours per week), or using the space for workshops.

 Hussain Zaidi, Class of 2022

-Hussain's project is centered around working with the Global Health Forum to allow Swarthmore students creating health-related community-based projects to brainstorm and create innovative solitions to pressing issues in the realm of global health using resources available within the SILab.
+Hussain's project centered around working with the Global Health Forum to allow Swarthmore students creating health-related community-based projects to brainstorm and create innovative solutions to pressing issues in the realm of global health using resources available within the SILab.

 Campus Social Innovators Community

-In 2017/18 and 2018/19, the Social Innovation Lab offered its space, expertise, and support to a number of other faculty, staff and student groups and associations, in particular:
+The Social Innovation Lab has offered its space, expertise, and support to a number of other faculty, staff and student groups and associations, in particular: